KQMATH/moodle-qtype_shortmath/README.md

 # ShortMath
 [![Build Status](https://travis-ci.org/KQMATH/moodle-qtype_shortmath.svg?branch=master)](https://travis-ci.org/KQMATH/moodle-qtype_shortmath)

-A simple question for mathematical expressions using MathQuill.
+A simple question type for mathematical expressions using MathQuill.

 ## What is it?
 The plugin is based on the short answer question type, but the students